 We do know that Ralph was employed as a Marine and General Insurance Broker working out of 37 James Street, Cardiff, in 1923 (a business directory of the time lists Ralph at that address).
 The directory also lists a Martin & Hancock Commission Agents, also at 37 James Street Cardiff.
 It is quite possible that, at this time, Ralph was either employed by T H Griffiths & Co in Cardiff or had undertaken work for them whilst at Martin and Hancock Either way, we do know that Ralph Hancock and his family followed the Griffiths's to Shapwick.

 Interestingly, there may also be a connection with Ralph's Military career.
 In the London Gazette for 20 July 1917, a Lieutenant T H Griffiths M.C. is listed as being made a temporary Captain in the Royal Regiment of Artillery (Royal Field Artillery).

 A news report in the El Paso Herald-Post of 1934 reveals that Ralph himself admited to being interested in gardening since aged 8 and that he took-over the family orchid greenhouse when he was 13.
-Records from a bankruptsy hearing at Croydon in the 1940's also show that Ralph had held several positions as a gardner since a previous bankruptsy in 1921.
+Records from a bankruptcy hearing at Croydon in the 1940's also show that Ralph had held several positions as a gardener since a previous bankruptcy in 1921.

 (Above: Muriel Hancock with her two sons, Bramley and Denys)